robvanderleek/create-issue-branch/README.md

 For issues/PRs that are labeled with "breaking change" (or "breaking-change") there will be an exclamation mark added to the title, for example: "feat!: Change in API".

-By default, the labels "bug", "dependencies", "performance", "documentation" and "security" will prepend "fix:" to the PR title, the label "enhancement" will prepend "feat:" to the title and the labels "breaking change"/"breaking-change" will add an exclamation mark after bug or feat.
+By default, the labels "bug", "dependencies", "performance", "documentation" and "security" will prepend "fix:" to the PR title.
+The label "enhancement" will prepend "feat:" to the title, and the labels "breaking change"/"breaking-change" will add an exclamation mark after bug or feat.

 Each label mentioned above also has an accompanying [gitmoji](https://gitmoji.dev/).